dwilkie/drinking/README.markdown

 This is an example Rails 3 application which shows you how to use [Conversation](http://github.com/dwilkie/conversation) to have stateful conversations.

-This example is a virtual waiter application which offers a user a drink then responds differently depending on the users response.
+This example is a virtual waiter application which offers a user a drink then responds differently depending on their response.

 Let's say you want to send a user a text message asking them if they would like a drink.
 Depending on their response you would reply differently.
 You can handle this situation by using Conversation.
 Here's an example: